 - Utilising ‘omic and systems biology approaches to address important clinical/biomedical issues

-- Bioinformatic analysis of ‘omic datasets (network ontology analysis)
+- Bioinformatics analysis of ‘omic datasets

 - Biology & pathology of musculoskeletal disorders and spinal cord injury